sw104/Sockets/readme.txt

-My C++ sockets library for use in other applications.
+My C++ sockets library for use on Linux systems.

 The main source code is located within the "src/" folder with the following class inheritance diagram: